carmenng/profile/index.md

 - 📝 **[Research Sprint Fellow](https://cyber.harvard.edu/story/2021-03/research-sprint-examines-digital-self-determination-increasingly-interconnected-world)** (Cohort 2021) on international AI governance analysis and digital rights frameworks, hosted by the **Berkman Klein Center for Internet & Society at Harvard University, Digital Asia Hub** in collaboration with the **Global Network of Internet & Society Centers**.

 ### 📱 AI and Climate Technology Communications
 - 👩🏼‍💻 **Senior communications expert** at **Siemens** with experience in crafting global campaigns and research studies on AI and digital technologies across energy transition, urban infrastructure, transport, and industry.

-My role spans crafting communications strategy for multiple verticals (e.g. data centers, F&B, hospitals, campuses, industry, etc) and tailored narratives for emerging technologies (e.g. carbon removal), managing stakeholders, and producing short- and long-form content that blend research rigor and editorial flair for partnered or owned channels.
+- My role spans crafting **communications strategy for multiple verticals** (e.g. data centers, F&B, hospitals, campuses, industry, etc) and **tailored narratives** for emerging technologies (e.g. carbon removal), managing **stakeholders and event engagement**, and producing **short- and long-form content that blend research rigor and editorial flair** for partnered or owned channels.

 ### 🎥 Journalism
 - 📝 **Former community editor** at **Reuters News**, with a user-centric breaking news curation role for pan-Asia news